-The Department receives all critical incident reports for HCBS-BI participants and monthly complaint reports from CDPHE for licensed and surveyed agencies.
-The reports provide the Department with information about the type of complaint or occurrence, the source of the complaint or occurrence, when the complaint or occurrence will be investigated, and the investigation findings.
-From these reports, Department staff can trend critical incidents and/or request to see a copy of individual complaint or occurrence reports from CDPHE.
+The Department receives monthly complaint reports from CDPHE for licensed and surveyed agencies.
+The reports provide the Department with information about the type of complaint or occurrence, the source of the complaint or occurrence, when the complaint or occurrence is investigated, and the investigation findings.
+From these reports, Department staff can trend critical incidence and/or request to see a copy of the individual complaint or occurrence reports from CDPHE.

-In instances where the review of the complaint or occurrence report the Department identifies individual provider issues, the Department will address these issues directly with the provider and client/guardian.
+In instances whereupon review of the complaint report the Department identifies individual provider issues, the

+Department will address these issues directly with the provider and client/guardian.
 If the Department identifies trends or patterns affecting multiple providers or clients, the Department will communicate a change or clarification of rules to all providers in monthly provider bulletins.
-If existing rules require an amendment, the Department will develop rules or policies to resolve widespread issues.
-The Department reviews/provides oversight of CIRs data on a monthly and quarterly frequency.
+If existing rules require an amendment the Department will develop rules or policies to resolve widespread issues.